Steps to receive financial aid for summer school, including the HOPE Scholarship:

 - First, to be eligible for summer aid, you must complete the FAFSA.
 The summer deadline is April 1.
 How to Complete the FAFSA and Submit It

 - Once the FAFSA is complete, you must fill out the UT Financial Aid Request Form for summer.
 It’s essential this form be completed on time to prevent delays in receiving summer aid.
 You can’t receive aid without completing this form.
-Fill Out the Request Form
+Get the Summer Financial Aid Form

 - The HOPE Scholarship Program allows qualified students to receive up to $6,000 a year, divided equally between fall, spring, and summer semesters.
 Students registering for summer school can use the HOPE Scholarship provided they meet the program’s minimum GPA requirements and enroll in at least six hours.
 Part-time awards are prorated.